West Virginia Law Review

 element's language, the recantation must have been done

-manifest that the falsity of one's prior statement was or
+"before it became manifest that the falsity of one's prior

 the lie, it is irrelevant what the recanter believes.
 In